Research & Innovation Guide Ohio’s Global Economic Strategies

-The keys to the American Dream lie in the capacity for innovation.
-In Ohio, the tangible connection between research, innovation and economic success is found among an array of connected incubators, universities and private corporations.
-These networks funnel investment, streamline invention and accelerate commercialization.
+One of the keys to success lies in the capacity for innovation.
+Research and development (R&D) can foster economic prosperity and, in Ohio, R&D is facilitated within an array of connected incubators, universities and private corporations.
+These networks channel investment, streamline invention and accelerate commercialization.

 The investments that drive economic growth and spur innovation come from a variety of public, private and philanthropic sources.
 In Ohio, they stem from strategic grants and collaborations that leverage institutions of excellence.